[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Click to read "I love my Caregivers" by Wanda

-The factory setting for most hot tubs is 104 degres Fahrenheit; however most Health Department recommends that a hot tub temperature be set only at 102 degrees Fahrenheit (38.9 degrees Celsius).
+• The factory setting for most hot tubs is 104 degrees Fahrenheit; however most Health Departments recommend that a hot tub temperature should never be set above 102 degrees Fahrenheit (38.9 degrees Celsius).

-• Be certain that the tub is clean and maintained with anti-bacterial agents such as bromines.
-This is important because hot water harbors bacteria.
+• Be certain that the tub is clean and properly maintained with anti-bacterial agents such as bromines.
+This is important because hot water harbors bacteria and, even a minor break in the skin, may start a cellulitis infection.

-• Never soak in a hot tub that has a strong chlorine smell or has foam or scum floating on the surface.
-These are indications that the chemicals are not properly balanced and may not be controlling the bacteria in the water.
+• Never soak in a hot tub that has a strong chlorine smell, or foam or scum floating on the surface.
+These are indications that the chemicals are not properly balanced and are not be capable of controlling the bacteria in the water.

-• Avoid placing the affected, or at risk limb, in water temperature above 102 degrees Fahrenheit (38.9 degrees Celsius).
+• Avoid placing (or soaking) the affected, or at risk limb, in water temperature above 102 degrees Fahrenheit (38.9 degrees Celsius).
 Above this temperature can cause swelling of the affected limb.

-• Do not soak in the hot tub for more than 15 minutes.
+• Do NOT stay in the hot tub for more than 15 minutes.

-• If you decide to try a hot tub, pay close attention to how you are feeling.
-Get out of the water as soon as you begin to feel really warm.
+• When trying a hot tub, pay close attention to how you are feeling.
+When you begin to feel really warm, get out of the water immediately.

 • Limit drinking alcohol while in the hot tub.
 Instead drink plenty of water so you are well hydrated.

-Swimming is excellent exercise for those with lymphedema; however, you must use caution about water temperatures.
-[4]
+Swimming is excellent exercise for those with lymphedema; however, here too caution must also be used about water temperatures.

 • Gentle exercises are usually done in water that is 94 degrees Fahrenheit (34 degrees Celsius) or slightly less.